yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Of course, this is not ideal at all, so german77 {{< gh-hovercard "8229" "gets rid of the memory duplication" >}} and uses the ever magical * pointers to access the shared memory directly instead.
 This can fix bugs on countless games, with the biggest example being the `Pokémon: Let’s Go` games having a hard time detecting controllers.

-Hotkeys presses will now be {{< gh-hovercard "8249" "triggered by using a queue" >}}, this has the benefit of not having to wait for the UI to respond, reducing their delay.
+Hotkey presses will now be {{< gh-hovercard "8249" "triggered by using a queue" >}}.
+This has the benefit of not having to wait for the UI to respond, reducing their delay.

 Analog sticks {{< gh-hovercard "8272" "got some love" >}}, with a couple of important changes in their mapping: